 As a principle media spokesperson for Cancer Research UK, she has appearing on radio and TV in the UK and around the world, and was a co-host of the highly successful Naked Scientists BBC Radio show and podcast for more than a decade.
+She also produced and presented the monthly Naked Genetics podcast in association with the Genetics Society for several years.

 Kat has presented several BBC Radio 4 documentaries – Fighting the Power of Pink, Whatever Happened to the Chemistry Set and Mapping the Void – as well as programmes for the Radio 4 Costing the Earth series including WasteWatchers and A Toilet for the 21st Century.
-She currently produces and presents the monthly Naked Genetics podcast in association with the Genetics Society.

 Kat also co-wrote and presented the acclaimed 5-part comedy factual BBC Radio 4 series, Did the Victorians Ruin the World?
 (Hat Trick Productions, 2017) with her sister, Helen Arney.